 Imbibing at breweries is, no doubt, one of the fun activities in Oregon, but there are a few more reasons to visit Eugene.

-The city is the home of The University of Oregon Ducks and there are a multitude of interesting places on campus to see.
-We recommend using one of the themed self-guided tours to find your way to the top spots.
+The city is the home of The University of Oregon and there are a multitude of interesting places on campus to see.
+We recommend using a themed self-guided tour to find your way around.

 That said, don’t miss the Jordan Schnitzer Museum of Art.
 Housing both a permanent and rotating collection of artworks, the university museum is open to the public.

-Where To Stay: The Timbers Motel is a charming and cozy inn that is ideally located within walking distance to Eugene breweries and University of Oregon campus.
+Where To Stay: The Timbers Motel is a charming and cozy inn that is ideally located within walking distance to Eugene breweries and campus.

 #6 Fly by McMinnville to See the Spruce Goose

-More Things To See at the Evergreen Aviation and Space Museum
+More To See at the Evergreen Aviation and Space Museum

-While the Spruce Goose is the top attraction at the museum, it’s not the only plane to see.
-As a matter of fact, there are more than 150 aircraft on display at the Evergreen Museum.
+While the Spruce Goose is the top attraction, it’s not the only plane to see.
+As a matter of fact, there are more than 150 on display here.

-The SR-71 Blackbird – which once held the record as the world’s fastest jet – and the Titan II spacecraft rocket are two top exhibits.
-Other museum displays detail both aviation history and space exploration.
+The SR-71 Blackbird – which once held the record as the world’s fastest jet – and the Titan II spacecraft are two top exhibits.

-Where To Stay: There is a Red Lion Inn close to the Evergreen Aviation Museum, but we recommend staying at The Atticus, which is a boutique downtown hotel within walking distance to bars and restaurants.
+Where To Stay: There is a Red Lion Inn close by, but we prefer staying at The Atticus.
+This boutique downtown hotel is within walking distance to bars and restaurants.

-#7 See the Sea Creatures at the Oregon Coast Aquarium in Newport
+#7 See the Sea Creatures at Oregon Coast Aquarium

 The top exhibit is the underwater shark tunnel, but there are themed aquariums that house a variety of fish and crustaceans.
-Visitors can also see sea otters, sea lions and seabirds at the aquarium’s outdoor exhibits.
+You can also check-in on the otters, sea lions and seabirds at the outdoor exhibits.

-In addition to the Oregon Coast Aquarium, Newport visitors interested in learning more about marine biology and ocean life should also stop by the Hatfield Marine Science Center.
-Although the museum is small, there are hands-on experiences and the fee to enter is very affordable.
+Those interested in learning more about marine biology should also stop by the Hatfield Marine Science Center.
+Although rather small, there are hands-on experiences and it’s very affordable.

-Other sights to see in Newport are the historic Yaquina Head Lighthouse, Nye Beach (both the sandy beach and the district shops along Coast Street) and the Newport Historic Bayfront (don’t miss the Sea Lion Docks!).
+Other sights to see in Newport are the Yaquina Head Lighthouse, Nye Beach and the Newport Historic Bayfront (don’t miss the Sea Lion Docks).

-Where To Stay: As a vacation destination, there are no shortage of places to stay in Newport.
-We recommend staying beachfront – and the Inn at Nye Beach is an excellent choice.
+Where To Stay: As a vacation destination, there is no shortage of places to stay in Newport.
+We recommend the Inn at Nye Beach.

 #8 Eat Crab in Florence, OR

-We recommend feasting on delectable crab-encrusted halibut, which is the signature dish at the Waterfront Depot Restaurant.
-However, for a taste of fresh-caught crab right on the dock, go to Novelli’s Crab and Seafood Fish Shack for a bowl of the best crab chowder on the Oregon Coast!
+We recommend feasting on the delectable crab-encrusted halibut at Waterfront Depot.
+However, Novelli’s Crab and Seafood Fish Shack has the best crab chowder on the Oregon Coast!

 More Florence, Oregon Attractions